 Game Boy Drum Kit is a free collection of 8-bit drum samples which were recorded from a black Nintendo Game Boy running LSDJ software.
 All of the included samples are 100% dry and unprocessed, apart from the fact that they’ve been recorded through a compact tube preamp.

-This free sample pack is the result of several long scripting and editing sessions, and an unexpected collaboration with SzcZ (aka Fairly Confusing Waveforms).
+This free sample pack is the result of several long scripting and editing sessions, as well as an unexpected collaboration with SzcZ (aka Fairly Confusing Waveforms).
 Fairly Confusing’s amazing NI Kontakt instruments have been featured numerous times in our news section (Bleepman is a recent example) and having him on board for this freebie sample pack has been a huge pleasure.

 While creating the drum sounds in LSDJ, I’ve tried to come up with as many different types of drum hits as possible.
 Some of the included hits are quite unlike what you’d normally expect to hear from a Game Boy, especially some of the snare drums which sound quite C64-like (they were built in the wavetable editor in an attempt to recreate the classic Rob Hubbard SID chip snare sound).
 Apart from a whole bunch of drum samples, Game Boy Drum Kit also contains a nifty bonus collection of SFX hits, arpeggios and some lovely pulse wave bass sounds.

 The pack contains two different types of NKI patches.
 The first one is a rather simple affair, with on-screen controls for the filter, volume envelope, a reverb, and a delay effect.
 It also features a bitcrusher which is linked to the modulation wheel.
 You’ll find three variations of this NKI patch in the download pack, one containing all of the samples mapped across the keyboard and two additional ones that work as mini drum kits.